- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

-My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 As a coffee enthusiast, I beg of you, please don’t think anything can be the best coffee filter substitute just because water can pass through it.

 That’s not to say I don’t appreciate your predicament because I do.
 You probably walked into your kitchen with eyes half-mast, ready to brew a pot, only to realize you were out of filter paper… You have my real, true condolences; that is no way to start your day.

 You know what’s even worse?
 Using socks or toilet paper to brew a cup.
 I just learned there is a legion of people out there who resort to such measures, some on purpose every day!
 You’re better than that, and you deserve a more refined coffee experience regardless of whether you have filters or not.

-I’m here to tell you about a much better (cleaner, saner) way of brewing coffee both in an emergency scenario and introduce some sustainable eco-friendly alternatives to the almighty paper filter.
+I’m here to tell you about a much better (cleaner, saner) way of brewing coffee both in an emergency scenario and introduce some sustainable eco-friendly coffee filter alternatives to the almighty paper filter.

 Coffee Filter Alternatives In a Pinch